top of page

 Liu, X-X, Christopoulos, G. I., & Hong, Y. (2017).
 Beyond black and white: Three decision frames of bribery.
 In Philip Nichols and Diana C. Robertson (Eds).
 Thinking about bribery: Neuroscience, moral cognition, and psychology of bribery.
 Cambridge University Press.

 Kwan, L.Y-Y. & Hong, Y. (2013).
 Culture, group processes, and trust.
 In Yuki, M., & Brewer, M. (Eds.).
 Culture and group processes. (pp.93-117).
-New York: Oxford University Press.
+Oxford University Press.

 Gelfand, M. J., Chiu, C., & Hong, Y. (2011).
 Situating ourselves linguistically and culturally in psychological reality.
 In M. J. Gelfand, C. Chiu, & Y. Hong (Eds.), Advances in culture and psychology, Vol.1.